SappirBo/Enigma-Machine/README.md

 ## How it works?

-* Rotors
-  Each Rotor have 26 inputs and outputs (for each letter), each input letter is connected to a output letter (for example: A->D, F->Z)
+* **Rotors:** Each Rotor have 26 inputs and outputs (for each letter), each input letter is connected to a output letter (for example: A->D, F->Z).
-  * Rotor mechanism
+  * **Rotor mechanism:** Each time key is pressed at least one rotor will turn (at most three), that means that for two presses on the same letter might extract two  different letters (!).
+Rotor 1 will move in each press and when it compelete a full spin - Rotor 2 will do one turn (the same for rotors 2 and 3).
+So we have Rotor 1 as the fast rotor, Rotor 2 as mid rotor and Rotor 3 as slow rotor.

 * Reflector
 * Plugboard